Confirmation of Acceptance for Studies (CAS)

 Only one CAS Request Form submission is required, please do not submit duplicate requests.

-When you complete your online form below, you will need to have your prepared visa documents for uploading in each required section that may apply to you.
-Upon assessment, the IST will contact you to request for further documents if you do not include all the required documentation which will cause further delays to the request processing time.
+When you complete your online CAS Request Form, you will be prompted to upload your visa documents in parts of the Form.
+It will help you to have your visa documents ready to upload with your CAS Request Form.
+Upon assessment, the IST will contact you to request for further documents if you do not upload all the required documentation which will cause further delays to the request processing time.

-If you have submitted your request with all of the required visa documents in the correct format, the assessment of your CAS Request may be completed within 10 working days.
-If the IST requires any further documents or information, please allow for further processing time for IST to be able to complete our assessment.
+If you have submitted your CAS Request with all the required visa documents in the correct format, the assessment of your CAS Request may be completed within 10 working days.
+If the IST requires any further documents or information from you, it will take longer to complete the assessment of your CAS Request.
 The IST has to prioritise CAS Requests based on urgency (if your visa is due to expire within the UK) as well the submission date.

 Start your CAS Request Form here